reaper699/lisk-docs/SourceInstall.md

 - Node.js should have the following version number: `v0.12.9`

-## 6. Download Blockchain (Mainnet Only)
+## 6. Download Blockchain

-Download the blockchain archive:
+Download the blockchain archive (applicable to the mainnet only):

 ```text
 wget https://downloads.lisk.io/blockchain.db.zip